percona/k8spg-docs/docs/backups-ondemand.md

 #  - --type=full
 ```

-1. Before you start, make sure you have [configured a backup storage](backup-storage.md).
+1. Before you start, make sure you have [configured a backup storage](backups-storage.md).
 2. In the `deploy/backup.yaml` configuration file, specify the cluster name and the repository name to be used for backups.
-The repository name must be the same as the one you defined in the [backup storage configuration](backup-storage.md).
+The repository name must be the same as the one you defined in the [backup storage configuration](backups-storage.md).
+It must also match the repository name specified in the `backups.pgbackrest.manual` subsection of the `deploy/cr.yaml` file.
 3. If needed, you can add any
 [pgBackRest command line options](https://pgbackrest.org/configuration.html).